 The Crimean War, where Russia fought an alliance of the Ottoman (Turkish) Empire, France, Sardinia and the United Kingdom, is one of the most brutal in history.
 In 1854 Nightingale learned of the appalling hospital conditions wounded British soldiers faced after one particularly bloody engagement, the Battle of Alma, and travelled to London to offer her services.

-The Florence Nightingale Museum holds the register of the 38 women she took with her to the British army hospital at Scutari, Turkey.
-“It reads like an old school report," says David Green.
+The Florence Nightingale Museum holds the register of the 38 women she took with her to the British Army hospital at Scutari, Turkey.
+“It reads like an old school report," says David Green, Director of the Florence Nightingale Museum in London.
 “She only accepted the highest possible standards and was a famously hard taskmaster”.
 She invented the ‘Scutari Sash’, worn across the women’s clothes; probably the world’s first professional nursing uniform.
 “It marked them out from other camp followers, prostitutes and hangers-on,” says Green, “and demanded respect and recognition as professional.
 It also made it easier for her to keep an eye on them.”

 The hospital was infested with rats and bugs.
 The wards ran with sewage and desperately ill soldiers lay on the floor for lack of beds.
 It would have been a personal shock for Nightingale, who wrote to a friend about combing her hair for the first time, having always had a maid to do it in the past.